Mosul: 9th century to 1535

-In the late 9th century the Turkish dynasts Ishaq ibn Kundaj and his son Muhammad seized control over Mosul, but in 893 Mosul came once again under the direct control of the Abbasid Caliphate.
+In the late 9th century the Turkic dynasts Ishaq ibn Kundaj and his son Muhammad seized control over Mosul, but in 893 Mosul came once again under the direct control of the Abbasid Caliphate.
 In the early 10th century Mosul came under the control of the native Arab Hamdanid dynasty.
 From Mosul, the Hamdanids under Abdallah ibn Hamdan and his son Nasir al-Dawla expanded their control over Upper Mesopotamia for several decades, first as governors of the Abbassids and later as de facto independent rulers.
 A century later they were supplanted by the Uqaylid dynasty.
-Ibn Hawqal, who visited Mosul in 968, described it as a beautiful town inhabited mainly by Kurds.

 Mosul was conquered by the Seljuk Empire in the 11th century.
 After a period under semi-independent atabeg such as Mawdud, in 1127 it became the centre of power of the Zengid dynasty.
-Saladin besieged the city unsuccessfully in 1182 but gained control of it in 1186.
-In the 13th century it was captured by the Mongols led by Hulagu Khan, but was spared the usual destruction since its governor, Badr al-Din Lu'lu', helped the Khan in his following campaigns in Syria.
+Saladin besieged the city of Mosul unsuccessfully in 1182 After his conquest of Aleppo in 1183, ending Zengid rule in Syria, Saladin made a last offensive against Mosul in late 1185, hoping for an easy victory over the presumably demoralized Zengid Emir of Mosul Mas'ud, but failed due to the city's unexpectedly stiff resistance and a serious illness which caused Saladin to withdraw to Harran.
+Upon Abbasid encouragement, Saladin and Mas'ud negotiated a treaty in March 1186 that left the Zengids in control of Mosul, but under the obligation to supply the Ayyubids with military support when requested.
+The city remained in control of the Zengids, until Badr al-Din Lu'lu' took over from 1234 to 1259.

-After the Mongol defeat in the Battle of Ain Jalut against the Mamluks, Badr al-Din's son sided with the latter; this led to the city's destruction.
-It later regained some importance but never recovered its original splendor.
-Mosul was thenceforth ruled by the Mongol Ilkhanate and Jalairid Sultanate and escaped Timur's destructiveness.
+During the final stages of the Mongol invasion of Persia and Mesopotamia, in 1258, while about 80 years old, Badr al-Din Lu'lu' went in person to Meraga to offer his submission to the Mongol invader Hulagu.
+Badr al-Din helped the Khan in his following campaigns in Syria.
+Mosul was spared destruction, but Badr al-Din died shortly thereafter in 1259.
+Badr al-Din's son continued in his father's steps, but after the Mongol defeat in the Battle of Ain Jalut (1260) against the Mamluks, he sided with the latter and revolted against the Mongols.
+Hulagu then besieged the city of Mosul for nine month, and destroyed it in 1262.

-In 1165, Benjamin of Tudela passed through Mosul; he wrote that he found a small Jewish community estimated at 7,000 people in Mosul, led by Rabbi Zakkai, presumably connected to the Davidic line.
-In 1288–89, the Exilarch was in Mosul and signed a supporting paper for Maimonides.
+Later Mosul regained some importance but never recovered its original splendor.
+Mosul was thenceforth ruled by the Mongol Ilkhanate and Jalairid Sultanate and escaped Timur's destructions.
+In 1165, Benjamin of Tudela passed through Mosul.
+He wrote about a Jewish community of about 7,000 people led by Rabbi Zakkai, presumed to be a scion of the Davidic line.
+In 1288–89, when the Exilarch was in Mosul, he signed a supporting paper for Maimonides.
 In the early 16th century, Mosul was under the Turkmen federation of the Ağ Qoyunlu, but in 1508 it was conquered by the Safavid dynasty of Iran.